UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 ## Main Focus

-The main focus of this project is to explore GAN architectures and how GPEN builds upon GAN architectures in order to generate high-quality images from low-quality images that could have different defects such as blur, omission of certain pixels in the image, and low-resolution.
-In particular, GPEN hopes to resolve most, if not all of these issues, in the wild, or in real-world scenarios, and not specially curated images.
-We will go further into these architectures by conducting some ablation studies on StyleGAN2-ADA and (hopefully) GPEN in order to see how the different improvements and aspects of their architectures handle image generation better than the baseline simple DCGAN architecture.
+The main focus of this project is to explore GAN architectures improvements and additions have been made upon GAN architectures in order to generate high-quality images from low-quality images that could have different defects such as blur, omission of certain pixels in the image, and low-resolution.
+In particular, GPEN and Real-ESRGAN are two such architectures that hopes to resolve most, if not all of these issues, in the wild, or in real-world scenarios, and not specially curated images.
+We will compare the techniques both of these architectures utilize in order to achieve super-resolution, as well as present a method of comparing the observed performance of two architectures by manipulating the low-resolution test image and also by running the same low-resolution test image through the same model multiple times.

 ### Algorithms